Fatdevil/GolfIQ-YOLO/docs/arhud-overlay.md

 so previously loaded bundles stay available offline.
 When testing in flight mode keep a few bundles cached ahead of time; the auto-picker will continue to pick from the cached index even without network access.

+## Ghost trajectory preview

+QA testers can toggle wind and slope inputs in the planner and immediately see a predicted "ghost" carry path over the camera stub.
+The helper samples forty points from a simple projectile curve, clamps the apex to a reasonable height, and applies a deterministic crosswind offset (`0.12 × wind_cross × flight_time`) so lateral drift is easy to reason about.
+If no launch angle is supplied the module defaults to 14° for irons and 11° for woods based on the requested plays-like range.
+The final landing zone is rendered as a narrow ellipse, with the major axis scaling with carry distance and the minor axis giving a quick dispersion hint.
+When a landing is marked, the overlay animates along the ghost path for 0.6 seconds and highlights both the longitudinal (long/short) error and lateral miss (LEFT/RIGHT) so QA can confirm the impact alignment quickly.
+Telemetry events (`hud.ghost`) emit the predicted range, drift, and the measured miss to help benchmark future physics tweaks.
+This is purely a visual aid and does not replace the full aero simulation used elsewhere in the stack.